 - 1. A classroom volunteer's role is to assist the teachers by fully participating in the classroom routine. - 2.
-Volunteers are assigned to specific classrooms to spend time and become familiar with one group of 15 20 children.
+Volunteers are assigned to specific classrooms to spend time and become familiar with one group of 15-20 children.
 The children will get to know you and think of you as their special friend. - 3.
-Volunteers are needed to be mentors for individual children who need extra academic support or TLC. - 4.
+Mentors work with individual children who need extra academic support and/or individual attention.
+Mentors are assigned to one child or to no more than 3 children.
+Mentoring is a weekly commitment during the school year.
+Mentoring is on-site only. - 4.
 Volunteers and staff are addressed by their title (Mr., Ms., Mrs., or Dr.) and their first name.
 Such as Miss Debbie or Mr. Dan or Dr. Mary. - 5.
 Breakfast, lunch, and a snack are provided for the children.
 Volunteers may partake of these meals in their classrooms.
-If you wish to eat something else, please do so outside the classroom. - 6.
+If you wish to eat something else, please do so outside the classroom.
+Please note that FFCDC is a peanut-free campus as some of our children may have a peanut allergy. - 6.
 Staff is prepared to care for sickness or injury.
 If a child is sick or hurt, please alert a teacher. - 7.
-If volunteers assist in toileting or changing (optional for volunteers) you will be given gloves, plus we ask you wash your hands after each child you assist. - 8.
-Do not lift any children over the age of two. - 9.
+Volunteers do not assist in toileting or changing diapers.
+Some ways to assist teachers is by helping line up the children to go to the bathroom, keeping the children engaged and safe while waiting their turn, and / or reminding the children to flush the toilet and wash their hands. - 8.
+No lifting any children over the age of two. - 9.
 Encourage children to develop self-reliance skills and a sense of accountability; direct them to clean up their own messes, wash their own hands, and put away their own toys. - 10.
-If you are put in charge of a group of children, never leave them unattended. - 11.
+If you are put in charge of a group of children, never leave them unattended.
+If you must step away from the activity, please notify the teaching staff.
+Volunteers do not work alone; staff must always be present in the same room. - 11.
 Never discuss a child with their parent(s).
 Only teachers are to relay information about a child. - 12.
 Always consult a teacher before starting any project or activity. - 13.
 If a child is receiving consequences for an undesired behavior Do Not Interfere.
 If you would like to discuss the situation with the staff member, please do so at an appropriate time, out of range of hearing of the children.